hellmrf/WhatsGram-Stickers/whatsgramstickers/conventions.md

   Bot will read emojis and start the process.
 If ok, send confirmation and tell user how to get stickers on Telegram.
 Sets `stage` back to `0`.

+* [5] Get Telegram ID

+  Bot will guide user to send a message to the Telegram Bot.

+* [6] Generate Stickers

+  User are ready to get the Pack.
+Bot will read all Whatsapp unread messages, catch all stickers and generate a new pack.

 ## Bot Messages

 Here are all planned conversation.